Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/banner.md

     }
 }
 ```
 The context that is passed to this method is the class or fragment where the banner will be displayed. `adUnit` is a `BannerAdUnit` object; to initialize it, use `CONFIG_ID`, and the desired banner size, eg. 300x250.
-The `setAutoRefreshInterval` is a method for refreshing banners, where the minimum refresh time is 30 seconds.
+The `setAutoRefreshInterval` is a method for refreshing banners, where the minimum refresh time is 30 seconds, and the maximum is 120 seconds.
 `AdManagerAdView` is created in accordance with [Google Ad Manager] documentation.
 Using `addView`, the banner is attached to the banner slot in the layout file, and, using `fetchDemand`, a bid request is made to the Prebid Server.

 ## Ad listener